Color Change | What to Expect from your Pressed Florals

 The answer to that question lies in the color theme of your bouquet.
 More often than not, flowers will change color depending on their natural pigmentation.

 As a general rule of thumb, bright and rich pigments will remain the same (think bright orange ranunculus or purple snapdragons).
-Pastel-themed bouquets will become, well, more pastel (peachy blooms will become a lighter peach).
-All white bouquets will take on a more antiqued, blonde look.
+Pastel-themed bouquets will become, well, more pastel (peachy blooms will become a lighter peach, with more of the underlaying yellow coming through).
+All white bouquets will take on a more antiqued, golden look.

 It’s important to remember that each flower is unique and may press differently based on the specific variety of flowers your florist chooses.
 Regardless of color change, the sentiment behind your once-in-a-lifetime bouquet remains the same.